Droplet Breakup Against an Isolated Obstacle: Simulation Methods

+This result is consistent with the strong amplification of the viscous stresses induced by confinement.
+In the simulations, we define a capillary number $\mathrm{Ca}_{\mathrm{sim}} \equiv \widetilde{\mu}v_{f\infty}/\widetilde{\gamma}_{2D} \sim \left(\mu v_{f\infty}/\gamma\right)(D_0/z)$.
+Here, we used the fact that $\gamma_{2D} \sim \gamma z$, with the additional length scale $D_0$ arising because the line tension has different physical dimensions than the surface tension.
+The viscous force in our simulation acts on each vertex and therefore, the viscosity coefficient being used here corresponds to the local viscous forcing that gives rise to the amplification of viscous stresses induced by confinement between two plates.
+Thus, we can write:

-In the simulations, we define a capillary number $\mathrm{Ca}_{\mathrm{sim}} \equiv \widetilde{\mu}v_{f}/\widetilde{\gamma}_{2D}$.
-This quantity corresponds to the effective capillary number $\mathrm{Ca}_{\mathrm{eff}}$, rather than to the experimental capillary number $\mathrm{Ca}$.
-Consequently, a direct comparison between experiments and simulations requires the conversion Determining the precise value of the conversion factor $\left(\delta/D_0\right)^2$ is nontrivial, as it depends on details of the lubrication film that are not directly accessible in the experiments.
-We therefore treat this factor as an effective parameter and choose it to compare the experimental $\mathrm{Ca}$ axis and the simulation $\mathrm{Ca}_{\mathrm{sim}}$ axis.
-This procedure gives us
+since $z \sim D_0$ are the same order of magnitude.
+Thus, the capillary number in the 2D simulations corresponds to the effective capillary number $\rm{Ca}_{\rm{eff}}$ (not Ca), and a direct comparison between experiments and simulations requires the conversion Determining the precise value of the conversion factor $\left(\delta/D_0\right)^2$ is nontrivial, as it depends on details of the lubrication film that are not directly accessible in the experiments.
+We therefore treat this value as a conversion factor that relates the simulation capillary number $\rm{Ca}_{\rm{sim}}$ and the experimentally measured $\rm{Ca}$.
+Its value is determined by requiring that the onset of droplet breakup occurs at the same value of the capillary number in the simulations and experiments, with all other parameters held fixed.
+This procedure gives

-which is consistent with the order-of-magnitude estimate in eqn~(\ref{eq:approx_conversion}).
+which is consistent with eqn~(\ref{eq:approx_conversion}).
 Henceforth, when discussing the simulation results, we report $\mathrm{Ca}$ from eqn~(\ref{conv}).